mazelife/logparser_blog_post/doc/index.rst

 This would parse out the basic units listed above, which would all then need further validation and parsing.
 But a regular expression-based approach has a couple of problems:

 Firstly, it's not very easy to read.
-If you spend a lot of time with regular expressions, you can probably figure it out after a bit, but this particular regular expression is pretty unsophisticated.
-We could try to make it more sophisticated, of course.
-For example, it doesn't do anything to validate the IPV4 address.
+If you spend a lot of time with regular expressions, you can probably figure it out after a bit, but this particular regular expression doesn't even do all that much.
+We could try to make it more sophisticated, of course; for example, it doesn't do anything to validate the IPV4 address.
 So we could need to replace ``([^ ]+)`` with `this regex <https://www.safaribooksonline.com/library/view/regular-expressions-cookbook/9780596802837/ch07s16.html>`_ to do that:

 .. code-block:: perl